A timeless retirement

 When I am carried away in the tour, the thought is no longer and a new energy is anchored.

 Since I encountered this intoxicating dance, my vision of the whole thing has changed.
 My mind is more open and a quest for truth and love naturally set in.
-Here, I particularly recommend stays with the company l’Oeil Persan, the trip is all the more intense.
+Here, I particularly recommend stays with the company l’Oeil Persan, the trip is all the most intense.

 Sufi dance opened my eyes to another way of conceiving dance.
 I embarked on the Sufi dance workshop in August 2015 having little experience of dance and until then.
 Dancing was above all, in the way I represented the act of dancing, to produce an aesthetic effect.
 Without realizing it, I associated dance with the realm of laymanship and appearance, and although I had heard that Sufi dance has a more spiritual aspect, I did not know concretely how to understand it.
 Often, we dance to make beautiful movements, and often in a setting where seduction has a role to play, such as in a ball or a nightclub.

 And more specifically when it comes to professional dancers who dance for an audience during a show, I told myself that dance was above all the result of technique and rigorous work.
 But Sufi dance allowed me to realize that dancing could also be a language, a way to express oneself and externalize what lives in us.
-Work, technique and rigor are nonetheless present, but they are not enough.
+Work, technique and rigor are nevertheless present, but they are not enough.
 As I felt, they are simply at the service of dance, however what allows Sufi dance to be what it is lies rather in an attitude of listening and openness that intervenes when one enters the samâ.
 From the profane, one then passes to the sacred; from appearance, to interiority and feeling.
 So Sufi dance changed my view of dance.

 But I have also noticed, when talking about the Sufi dance around me, that many people misrepresent it in my opinion.
 The word “trance” associated with Sufi dance, gives an image that does not correspond to what I have experienced.
 With this word, we imagine that Sufi dance rhymes with delirium, state of possession or search for thrills.
 In fact, Sufi dancing for me simply rhymes with the joy of dancing!